Cutting a circle

 Two ways to cut a circle into equal parts : sector cuts and parallel cuts.

 Below you can find two calculators which calculate how to cut a circle into equal parts - traditional and non-traditional way.
-By traditional way I assume cutting a circle into sectors, just like you usually cut a pie or pizza.
-And by non-traditional way I assume cutting a circle into equal slices with parallel lines or with parallel chords, if you like.
-Both calculators present a drawing which illustrates the result.
+By the traditional way, I assume cutting a circle into sectors, just like you usually cut a pie or pizza.
+And by the non-traditional way, I assume cutting a circle into equal vertical slices with parallel lines or with parallel chords, if you like.
+Both calculators present a drawing that illustrates the result.
 And you can find all formulas and math in the article below the calculators.

 Cutting a Circle into Sectors

-Ok, you need to cut a circle into number of sectors (even non-even number).
-To do this, you need to find parameters of a sector.
-It is a very simple task:
+Ok, you need to cut a circle into several sectors (even non-even numbers).
+To do this, you need to find the parameters of a sector.
+It is a straightforward task:

-- Find the angle of a sector in radians by dividing 2π (which represents 360 degress in radians) by number of sectors.
+1. Find the angle of a sector in radians by dividing 2π (representing 360 degrees in radians) by a number of sectors.

-- Find the length of an arc of a sectos by multiplying a radius by an angle of a sector in radians.
+1. Find the length of an arc of a sector by multiplying a radius by an angle of a sector in radians.

 This completely defines all N equal sectors.